-Class Conduct: Students are expected to challenge themselves and their colleagues, to remain focused and ontask while in the classroom, and to follow the instructor's directions and class procedures.
+Class Conduct: Students are expected to arrive to class on time and prepared, to challenge themselves and their colleagues to remain focused and on-task while in the classroom, and to follow the instructor's directions and class procedures.
+As students prepare to enter high school, they will demonstrate their maturity and wonder for learning inside and outside of the classroom.
 There will be a time when you do not know what a word means or do not know the answer to a question.
 In school, we learn - we are not supposed to know everything; otherwise we wouldn't be here.